mimblewimble/grin/doc/intro.md

 Verifying this property on every transaction allows the protocol to verify that a transaction doesn't create money out of thin air, without knowing what the actual values are.
-However, there are a finite number of usable values and one could try every single one of them to guess the value of your transaction.
+However, there are a finite number of usable values (transaction amounts) and one could try every single one of them to guess the value of your transaction.
 In addition, knowing v1 (from a previous transaction for example) and the resulting `v1*H` reveals all outputs with value v1 across the blockchain.
-For these reasons, we introduce a second elliptic curve _G_ (practically _G_ is just another generator point on the same curve group as _H_) and a private key _r_ used as a *blinding factor*.
+For these reasons, we introduce a second point _G_ on the same elliptic curve (practically _G_ is just another generator point on the same curve group as _H_) and a private key _r_ used as a *blinding factor*.

 An input or output value in a transaction can then be expressed as: